About Our Farm

 We specialize and direct market high quality salad greens, fresh roots, cucumbers, tomatoes, and herbs.
 We also grow a wide variety of cut flowers and foliage for farmers’ markets and florists.

 Healthy soil is at the heart of our farming practices.
 We work to maximize living soils that contribute to the health of our plants and the nutrient content of the vegetables.
-This spring, we plan to create permanent beds with the use of a rotary plow and a harrow.
-After that initial tillage, we plan to only cultivate the top inch and a half of soil.
+Our beds our permanent and we only cultivate the top inch and a half of soil.
 Our no-till tool box includes the use wheel hoes, tarps, and cover cropping.
 We also use a broadfork to aerate the soil before plantings and keep the soil covered with green living plants for as long as we can.

 The other benefit of no till agriculture is that it enhances the soil’s ability to drawdown atmospheric carbon for safe, long term storage.
 To learn more about the role regenerative farming practices can play in mitigating climate change, click here.

-We farm without the use of chemical fertilizers or pesticides, and will be pre-certified organic in summer 2019.
+We farm without the use of chemical fertilizers or pesticides, and are certified organic by Ecocert.

 We like that the lark is a symbol of the first light of day; there every morning to remind us to take things lightly.